 6. Talk to your caregiver.

-Maintaining an open line of communication with your child’s caregiver helps in all areas of your child’s development.
-Including navigating the drop-off process.
+Maintaining an open line of communication with your child’s caregiver helps in all areas of your child’s development, including navigating the drop-off process.
 Have a conversation with your caregiver about what to expect at drop-off.
-Also tell them about any fears, hopes, or expectations you may have related to the experience.
+Also, tell them about any fears, hopes, or expectations you may have related to the experience.

 It is perfectly normal to have some anxiety around the process of saying goodbye to your little one when you leave them with a new caregiver.
-Ideally, have this conversation with your childcare provider prior to the drop-off—for example, via e-mail, at an in-person classroom meeting, or on a phone call.
+Ideally, have this conversation with your childcare provider before the drop-off—for example, via e-mail, at an in-person classroom meeting, or on a phone call.

 7. Understand what stage of development your child is going through.

 The American Academy of Pediatrics notes that separation anxiety generally peaks between ten and eighteen months.
 It should decrease during the last half of the second year.
-Be aware that your child may go through periods of ease at drop off, followed by weeks of difficulty of saying good-bye.
-This is not necessarily a reflection on your methods, or those of your caregivers.
+Be aware that your child may go through periods of ease at drop off, followed by weeks of difficulty saying good-bye.
+This is not necessarily a reflection on your methods or those of your caregivers.
 It may be as simple as a change in their cognitive development.
 Additionally, your child is more vulnerable to separation anxiety when he feels tired, hungry, or sick.
 So keep that in mind if the struggle seems sudden or out of the ordinary.